xcore/sw_audio_effects/module_dsp_short_reverb/doc/programming.rst

 Makefile
 ........

-The Makefile is found in the top level directory of the application (e.g. ``app_slicekit_short_reverb``)
+The Makefile is found in the top level directory of the application (e.g. ``app_sliceKIT_short_reverb``)

-The application is for the Slicekit Core Board so the TARGET variable needs to be set in the Makefile: e.g.
+The application is for the sliceKIT Core Board so the TARGET variable needs to be set in the Makefile: e.g.

 TARGET = SLICEKIT-L2.xn